ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ### Bayesian fitting

-The model is fitted using a Bayesian MCMC approach with the `emcee` package (Foreman-Mackey et al., 2013), which is useful for consistent uncertainty characterisation.
+The model is fitted using a Bayesian MCMC approach with the `emcee` package (Foreman-Mackey et al., 2013), which provides consistent and robust uncertainty characterisation.
 Derived quantities and uncertainty bands are computed by propagating joint posterior samples, preserving parameter correlations.

 ## Repository structure